I-M-HamzaJahangir/modal-class/README.md

 # React-Portal-Tailwind-Modal
- Its a Modal created using a ReactJS Portal and Tailwind CSS
+ Its a responsive Modal created using a ReactJS Portal and Tailwind CSS